#AztecWBB takes part in Cold Water Challenge

 SDSU Women's Basketball-Air Force postgame quotes

 Stacie Terry was named the eighth head coach in the history of the San Diego State women's basketball program on May 15, 2013.
-A native of San Diego, Terry gained a wealth of experience as an assistant coach at the Division I level over the past 14 years, including the last five under head coach Nikki Caldwell, who transformed UCLA into a powerhouse before restoring LSU to national prominence.
+A native of San Diego, Terry gained a wealth of experience as an assistant coach at the Division I level over a 14-year span, including five under head coach Nikki Caldwell, who transformed UCLA into a powerhouse before restoring LSU to national prominence.

-During Terry's two seasons at LSU, the Lady Tigers compiled a 45-23 overall record and earned two NCAA tournament bids, including a Sweet 16 appearance during the 2012-13 campaign.
-This past season, the Lady Tigers also posted six victories against ranked opponents and finished with its second-highest scoring average (69.0) in the last seven years.
+During Terry's two years at LSU, the Lady Tigers compiled a 45-23 overall record and earned two NCAA tournament bids, including a Sweet 16 appearance during the 2012-13 campaign.
+During that season, the Lady Tigers also posted six victories against ranked opponents and finished with its second-highest scoring average (69.0) in the last seven years.
 Under Terry's guidance, forward LaShondra Barrett garnered first-team all-Southeastern Conference accolades and received honorable mention All-America distinction in 2012 before becoming a first-round draft choice of the WNBA's Washington Mystics.

 "I am honored and humbled to be the next head coach at San Diego State University," Terry said.
 "I want to thank Jim (Sterk) and his staff for this amazing opportunity.
 This is such a special place for me.
 Not only is this my dream job, but it is home.
 SDSU is a first class university that has all the resources in place to be successful.
 I am so eager to get started and confident that we can continue the winning tradition that Aztec supporters have become accustomed to both on and off the court."